 What will the teaching format be?

-Each lesson will comprise of a PDF-download with all the historical and technical information on the particular technique explored, a short video abstract of that information, a video of me working the sample and giving tips, a zoom-meeting where you can meet fellow students and discuss the lesson and a Padlet classroom where you can find all the course material and keep in touch with your fellow students.
+Each lesson will comprise of a PDF-download with all the historical and technical information on the particular technique explored, a recorded lecture with lots of detailed pictures of the original embroideries, and a video of me working the sample and giving tips.
 And as always, I am only an email away!

 What will it cost?